Quantcast

-If you want your day at work to be better, it can be.
+If you want your day at work to be better, the control is with you.
 Trust me.
 I’ve turned the most difficult, unrewarding jobs into pleasant experiences by relying on some basic Buddhism principles.
 No need to convert to anything, no need to send a dollar anywhere, just open your mind and start getting happy at work by reading about the six paramitas.

 Perfection of Generosity